CFLT-FM: 92.9 Jack FM

 On February 28, 2014, at 8 AM, CFLT-FM changed their format to adult hits, branded as 92.9 Jack FM.
 The last song on "Lite" was "Forget You" by Cee-Lo Green, while the first song on "Jack" was "We Will Rock You" by Queen.
 With the change, CFLT brought back "Griff & Caroline In The Morning", previously heard on CKUL-FM before they dropped the show upon changing formats in August 2013.

+CFLT-FM would later themselves drop “Griff & Caroline In The Morning” in July of 2026 due to cutbacks within Rogers Sports & Media.